17 new and notable Android apps from the last week (9/12/17 - 9/18/17)

 Essential Resources

 Essential Resources is an app specifically for the Essential Phone.
-It gives users the ability to display any app in full screen, which may or may not be a hindrance depending on which app they use.
-This is due to the camera placements and the screen space it takes up.
-So it's understandable that users may want manual control of such a thing, instead of always being forced to view their apps any certain way.
+It affords users the ability to display any whitelisted app in full screen.
+Thanks to the camera's placement on the screen and the space it takes up it's understandable that users may want the few tested and whitelisted apps to display in fullscreen instead of not using up their screen real estate.

 Monetization: free / no ads / no IAPs